 Types of LUNs

-The underlying storage structure and logical unit type may play a role in performance and reliability.
-Examples include:
+The underlying storage structure and logical unit type play a role in performance and reliability.
+Some examples include:

-- Mirrored LUN: Fault-tolerant LUN with identical copies on two physical drives for data redundancy.
+- Mirrored LUN: Fault-tolerant LUN with identical copies on two physical drives for data redundancy and backup.

 - Concatenated LUN: Consolidates several LUNs into a single logical unit or volume.